michaelrsweet/mmd/README.md

 ## Changes in vCURRENT

-The following changes were made for vCURRENT

-- Fixed some Clang static analyzer warnings in `mmd.c`.

-## Changes in v1.4

 The following changes were made for v1.4:

 - Fixed a table parsing bug where trailing pipes would add empty cells on the right side.
 - Tweaked the `mmdutil` program's default HTML stylesheet.
+- Fixed some Clang static analyzer warnings in `mmd.c`.
+- Fixed a build issue with Visual Studio.

 ## Changes in v1.3